zenprotocol/zenwallet/README.md

 * Run Contract – Enter the contract name/address, choose command you want to run, pick which asset you would like to send, enter the amount.
 * Saved Contract – Easy access to previously used contracts and templates

-## Claim Crowdsale Tokens
+## Access the Software
-1. Click on **Claim Crowdsale Tokens** tab (left panel)
+1. Click on **ACCESS SOFTWARE** tab (left panel)
-2. Enter public address from crowdsale
+2. Enter public address from sofware sale
-* The testnet will automatically verify how many tokens are in your crowdsale wallet.
+* The testnet will automatically verify how many tokens you are intitled to.
 3. Click Redeem tokens.
 4. Your testnet tokens will now be available in the *total balance* (top right) and **portfolio** tab (left panel).